wzaielamri/PauLie/docs/source/intro_tutorial.rst

 Introductory Tutorial
 ======================

-This tutorial will illustrate how to use :code:`PauLie` to classify the dynamical Lie algebra of a circuit given the generators consisting of Paulistrings.
+This tutorial will illustrate how to use :code:`paulie` to classify the dynamical Lie algebra of a circuit given the generators consisting of Paulistrings.
 A Paulistring is a tensor product of Pauli matrices